- You can afford beautiful, healthy teeth without financial burdens.

 Professional dental cleanings and sealants are reimbursed up to twice a year.

-Reimbursement for dentures and fillings does not include public fund subsidies, but the subsidy is considered for root canal treatments and periodontal treatments.
+Reimbursement for dentures and high-quality fillings does not include public fund subsidies, but the subsidy is considered for root canal treatments and periodontal treatments.

 There are no waiting periods or age restrictions.